 Curious, Aila closed her eyes again.
-A few seconds passed, and suddenly there was another flash, causing her to jump yet again, but careful to keep her eyes shut this time.
-Everything was still dark, but she could now see outlines of things in the shadows.
+A few seconds passed and suddenly there was another flash, causing her to jump yet again, but this time she was careful to keep her eyes shut.
+Everything was still dark, but now, suddenly, she could see outlines of things in the shadows.

-She noticed that she was on some kind of circular platform, outlined grey against the vast nothingness beyond.
-In front of her there was some kind of pedestal, its features indistinguishable in the darkness.
+She was on some kind of circular platform, it seemed, outlined grey against the vast nothingness beyond.
+In front of her there was the outline of some kind of pedestal, its features indistinguishable in the darkness.
 Other than that, there really wasn't much there.
 She cursed her boring imagination once more before moving towards the pedestal, keeping her eyes shut tight.
 She was almost afraid to open them, finding just these faint outlines more comforting than the almost suffocating darkness of before.

-When she reached the pedestal, she noticed something etched in the stone.
+When she reached the pedestal, she noticed that something was etched into the stone.
 She squinted her already closed eyes, trying to 'see' the markings more clearly.
-Suddenly, they glowed brightly before quickly fading again, and as she readjusted her vision it was as if they were now burned into her eyes; she could now see their outlines pretty clearly.
+In a flash they glowed brightly before quickly fading again, and as she readjusted her vision it was as if the markings had burned themselves into her eyes; she could see their outlines pretty clearly now.
 'Guess that explains the first glow,' the thought noting that these new outlines were the same as those of the platform and the pedestal itself.

-Focusing again on the markings, she realized that there was what appeared to be a crescent moon overlapping a sun, a star resting at the bottom tip of the moon in such a way that it seemed the three things were arranged in a sort of circular pattern.
+Focusing again on the markings, she saw what appeared to be a crescent moon overlapping a sun, a little star resting at the bottom tip of the moon in such a way that it seemed the three things were arranged in a sort of circular pattern.
 Below this was… a handprint?
 She stared at it for a moment and then looked at her own hand.
 It too glowed, something she'd somehow failed to notice until now, allowing her to see its outline as she raised it in front of her face.
 It looked rather odd and detached from her body since she still couldn't see her arm, and she opened and closed her fingers a few times to be sure it was really her hand.
 Satisfied that it was, she looked back to the handprint before her.
 'I wonder…'

 Looking down to her hand, which was now clearly attached to her body again ('Thank God'), she noticed with some shock that even she was glowing.
 A faint white light outlined her features, making her feel oddly like a firefly.
-She also noticed that she was not wearing the same outfit she had had on when she went to sleep.
-She now wore somewhat baggy black cargo pants and a dark blue tank top under a short, black, short-sleeved jacket with a silver lining.
+She also noticed that she was not wearing the same outfit she'd had on when she went to sleep.
+Her familiar clothes had been replaced with somewhat baggy black cargo pants and a dark blue tank top under a short, black, short-sleeved jacket with a silver lining.
 'Like a cloud,' she thought with a stupid grin.
 She had always wanted cargo pants (they made her feel like she was going on an adventure), but they never seemed like something she would wear in real life.
 However, since this seemed pretty darn far from what one would call 'real life,' she was content.
 She still wore her same black and blue shoes and was now sporting black fingerless gloves with a single silver crescent moon on the back of each.
 Her hair was still tied back in a low ponytail, and as far as she could tell its color and style hadn't been changed.

 "This is so weird," she muttered, standing up once again.
 As she did, she noticed that the platform mural was decorated with the same moon, sun, and star thing as on the pedestal.
 There also seemed to be three figures decorating the platform, but they were blacked out, like the picture was incomplete.
 It was a shame, since they seemed to take up a good portion of the image.
 Just as that thought was crossing her mind one of the figures became visible, its colors filling in like paint flowing onto a page.
 Aila gasped when it was complete, her eyes locked on the figure's face.
 "Is that… me?"
 It sure looked like her, though maybe a slightly older her, in a beautiful outfit that she could never imagine wearing, the fabric almost seeming to be made of light itself, so she couldn't even fully comprehend the details just yet.
-'She' was leaning against the moon, arms by her sides, face turned towards what Aila assumed would be sky if the picture went on.
+'She' was leaning against the moon, arms by her sides, face turned towards what Aila assumed would be the sky if the picture went on.
 She had a somewhat sad smile on her face, and her eyes were closed.
 Her picture was outlined in white, which Aila noticed resembled the white glow around the real her at the moment.

 The second figure, which Aila thought might be a boy based on the still mostly blacked out silhouette, was leaning against the sun, his arms crossed in front of him.
 He too was looking up, but his face was still completely shadowed, so Aila couldn't see his expression.
 He was outlined in gold.
 The way they were situated, Aila couldn't help but feel that she and the boy were facing opposite directions for a reason, almost like they didn't want to look at each other; she felt sick at the thought for some reason and forced herself to look away.

 The final figure, the smallest of the three, stood directly below the star, arms spread out wide.
 She (Aila somehow knew this was a girl) looked up at the star, directly between the other two, and it was clear that from her vantage point she would be able to see both the sun and moon, as well as the figures that accompanied them.
 Her outline was a bright yellow, making her actual silhouette seem even darker, her features still waiting to be filled in as well.